team-watchdog/satellite2024/README.md

 # Sri Lankan maps for understanding environment and urban growth
 by Yudhanjaya Wijeratne (@yudhanjaya)

 This repository contains the results of Team Watchdog's work with satellite imagery: 32 satellite imagery maps of Sri Lanka from 2017-2024, ranging from normal RGB, to high contrast versions, to gridded land cover / land use mapped by our in-house machine learning models.
-The satellite imagery was obtianed at a 10^2 meter resolution from Sentinel-2 and is here made available in a commonly viewable format (JPG) at a resolution of 13214x21888 pixels per map.
+The satellite imagery was obtianed at a 10^2 meter resolution from Sentinel-2 and is here made available in a commonly viewable format (JPG) at reduced resolution.

-This work was created in partnership with the Strengthening Social Cohesion and Peace in Sri Lanka programme (SCOPE) co-funded by the European Union and German Federal Foreign Office.
-SCOPE is implemented by The Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) GmbH in partnership with the Ministry of Justice, Prisons Affairs and Constitutional Reforms (MoJ).

-This project contains modified Copernicus Sentinel data [2024] via Google Earth Engine and Sepal.io.
-[EU law](https://sentinel.esa.int/documents/247904/690755/Sentinel_Data_Legal_Notice) grants free access to Copernicus Sentinel Data and Service Information for the purpose of the following use in so far as it is lawful:
-- reproduction;
-- distribution;
-- communication to the public;
-- adaptation, modification and combination with other data and information;
-- any combination of points (a) to (d)

-Special thanks to the European Space Agency, Google and Sepal for making these services available.

 # Maps